MrDesjardins/stockgame/README.md

 - [x] Display the volume on the canvas
 - [x] Remove hardcoded URL from App.tsx to use a environment variable
 - [x] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)
+- [x] Obfuscate the Stock to avoid people cheating (remove stock name and date on the initial load)